Meet the Team

 Owner / Instructor

-Mark Redlich served 13 years with the Sacramento Police Department, where he held assignments in Patrol, the Crime Suppression Unit, Gang Enforcement, Professional Standards Unit and was assigned to the department’s full-time SWAT Team.
+Mark Redlich is a retired from the Sacramento Police Department, where he held assignments in Patrol, the Crime Suppression Unit, Gang Enforcement, Professional Standards Unit and was assigned to the department’s full-time SWAT Team.
 In addition to his operational duties, Mark served as a department instructor, teaching patrol tactics, officer rescue, mass casualty response, and patrol clearing techniques.

 As a full-time SWAT operator, Mark participated in hundreds of high-risk search warrant services and tactical deployments.
 He was responsible for developing Tactical Action Plans and served as a lead facilitator for training in active shooter response, large-scale infrastructure clearing, search warrant operations, vehicle assaults, tactical medicine, and tactical shooting.
 Mark has been involved in numerous critical incidents, responded to multiple officer-involved shootings, and was directly involved in an officer-involved shooting.